 One of my biggest hobbies is creating dishes with only the ingredients that are already in my kitchen.
 But even more fun is creating weird recipes with friends.
 This random recipe for apple, banana brownie cookies I created with my friend Cate, surprisingly turned out to be super tasty, chewy brownie cookies.

 Vegan, Sugar free & Gluten free adaptable

 Feel free to replace the regular flour and butter or margarine with any flour or oil of your choice.
-To make it gluten free, vegan or just more to your taste.
+To make it gluten-free, vegan, or just more to your taste.
 This recipe almost only contains natural sugars apart from the dark chocolate drops.
 As I used peanut butter without added sugar.
-So in case you like this recipe to be sugar free, feel free to leave out the dark chocolate drops or replace them by sugar free chocolate drops.
+So in case you like this recipe to be sugar-free, feel free to leave out the dark chocolate drops or replace them with sugar-free chocolate drops.

 What makes these apple, banana, brownie cookies so great is that they don’t taste ”healthy”.
-Because in my opinion that is not what a cookie should taste like.
-They where also not intended to be when we created this recipe.
-But they turned out to be pretty kick ass low calorie cookies and that’s just a nice bonus.
+Because in my opinion, that is not what a cookie should taste like.
+They were also not intended to be when we created this recipe.
+But they turned out to be pretty kick-ass low-calorie cookies and that’s just a nice bonus.

 • 2 very ripe bananas

 • 1 apple

 • 50g flour